nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

  _Water Fog with Foam_
  ![Alt text](/ExplainImgs/WaterFogWithFoam.png)

- From the camera, you can see that the deeper the depth, the thicker the fog.
-If you have confirmed that it works properly, now, apply this Fog to the color and alpha.
+ As you can now see on the camera, the deeper the depth, the thicker the fog is.
+If you confirm that it works properly, now, apply this Fog to the color and alpha.

  ```hlsl
 //Water Fog